slynch8/10x/README.md

 www.10xeditor.com

-This repository is purely for 10x issue tracking
+This repository is purely for 10x bug tracking

 10x is a new IDE/Editor from PureDev Software, written by Stewart Lynch.